Conditional Independence Testing Using Exchangeable Pairs: Theoretical Analysis

-Consider an example where $\bm V_1 = (X_1, Y_1, Z_1),\ldots, \bm V_n = (X_n,Y_n,Z_n)$ are are randomly sampled from the mixture of the random variables sampled using (a) $X=Z+\eta_1$, $Y = Z+\eta_2$, $Z,\eta_1,\eta_2\stackrel{i.i.d.}{\sim} N(0,1)$ and (b) $X=Z+\eta_1$, $Y = Z+X+\eta_2$, $Z,\eta_1,\eta_2\stackrel{i.i.d.}{\sim} N(0,1)$ with mixing proportion $(1-\beta/\sqrt{n})$ and $\beta/\sqrt{n}$, respectively.
-The power of the test is calculated based on the proportion of times the test rejects $H_0$ as in \eqref{eq:fundamental-problem} on $1000$ replications of the experiment.
-Our results are reported in Figure \ref{fig:Pitman} for different values of $\beta$ and sample size $n$.
-Clearly, the power of our test converges to a nontrivial limit with increasing sample size as presented in Theorem \ref{thm:local-limit-per}, confirming the Pitman efficiency of our test.
-Several tests available in the literature for testing conditional dependence does not have the Pitman efficiency property, which makes the proposed test particularly desirable in practice.
+The power of the test is estimated as the proportion of times the null hypothesis in \eqref{eq:fundamental-problem} is rejected over $1000$ replications of the experiment.
+The results are reported in Figure \ref{fig:Pitman} for different values of $\beta$ and sample sizes $n$.
+As predicted by Theorem \ref{thm:local-limit-per}, the power converges to a nontrivial limit as the sample size increases, confirming the Pitman efficiency of the proposed test.
+Several existing tests for conditional independence do not possess this efficiency property, which highlights the advantage of the proposed method.